Vipina K. Keloth, PhD

 Biography

-Dr. Vipina Keloth is an Associate Research Scientist at the Section of Biomedical Informatics and Data Science at Yale School of Medicine.
+Dr. Vipina Keloth is an Associate Research Scientist at the Department of Biomedical Informatics and Data Science at Yale School of Medicine.
 Previously, she was a Postdoctoral Associate at Yale BIDS and prior to that a Postdoctoral Research Fellow at the School of Biomedical Informatics at the University of Texas Health Science Center at Houston.
 Vipina graduated with a doctoral degree in Computer Science from New Jersey Institute of Technology (NJIT) in 2021.
 She has also worked as an assistant lecturer in the Department of Mathematical and Computational Sciences at the National Institute of Technology Karnataka, India.
+Her research interests lie broadly in the domain of biomedical ontologies/terminologies and clinical and biomedical natural language processing.

 Appointments